mujdricza/taskcoach_manager/README.md

 # Progress

 ## Todos
+- use default output file + optional output file parameter
+- make sure the file extensions are as expected
+- make sure the user doesn't overwrite the original file
 - get description into summary
 - check daily non-tracked time slots
 - consider also tasks without any category in the summary